1. So, what’s a praying mantis?

 Still a mantis seems to enjoy heads and it chews its food rather than sucking it.
-The praying mantis holds it prey in its saw-like forelegs, paralyzes it with a strategically placed bite, and devours its prey while it is still alive – that is, if the prey will co-operate and allow this to happen.
-If the prey struggles too hard, Monsieur PM will – SNAP — bite off its head, thus putting an end to any further argument.
+The praying mantis holds its prey in its saw-like forelegs, paralyzes it with a strategically placed bite, and devours its prey while it is still alive – that is, if the prey will co-operate and allow this to happen.
+If the prey struggles too hard, the predator will bite off its head, thus putting an end to any further argument.

 8. Great eyes, radar reception.

 A lazy killer, the praying mantis prefers to lie in wait until the unsuspecting prey bungles into its sphere, whereupon it will lash out with lightning speed and strike.
-But life doesn’t always follow a pattern and PM is quite willing to chase reluctant prey.
-Some mantises can apparently detect and decode the echo location sound of bats – a useful talent since bats prey on the prayers.
+But life doesn’t always follow a pattern and mantises are willing to chase reluctant prey.
+Some can apparently detect and decode the echo location sound of bats – a useful talent since bats prey on the prayers.

-9. The better to see and fascinate you with my dear.
+9. The better to see you with my dear.

 10. Canadian praying mantis.

-There is a native Canadian praying mantis but it could be being outcompeted by imported species which are becoming more prevalent in temperate parts of the country such as southern Ontario and B.C.
+There is one native Canadian praying mantis, which lives in southern BC.
+It could be being outcompeted by imported species which are becoming more prevalent in temperate parts of the country.
 Praying mantis is now being sold by many garden centres and is available from those who sell natural products for insect control.
 They come in a hard little egg case that you put out in spring as soon as the weather warms up.
 When they hatch, those who survive will disperse and begin their feeding ritual.